Bed Bugs Control Services in Kenya: Get the help you need today.

 - Most pesticides and solutions kill bed bugs only on contact.
-For the many years in professional pest control, I’ve never seen pesticide that has residual effect on bed bugs.
+For the many years in professional pest control, we’ve noticed that pesticides that have residual effect on bed bugs are rare.
 Many pest control practitioners will try to convince you otherwise, but the truth is after they are done spraying and leaving your house, nothing remains that will help eliminate bed bugs that were hiding with their eggs when the operation was taking place.

 Our 3 - Part Bed bug Treatment Protocol

 This treatment protocol uses the Integrated Pest Management method that is designed to kill live bed bugs, their eggs and to have a killing residual effect on those that remain after we step out of your house.
 We believe in empowering you as our customer and we’ll tell you exactly what we do.
 This process is effective and safe for your family, pets, and the environment.
 So here’s how it goes:

 Part #1: Heat Treatment

 The first thing we do is use heat.
 We inject hot air in every part of the wooden bed that bed bug may hide especially headboard, bed frames, under box spring, window curtain box, cracks, and crevices on the wall and corners of the room.
 In addition to that, we use modern state-of-the-art professional steamers to steam all bed bug hotspot areas.
 The high temperature is designed to destroy bed bug eggs, bed bug larvae and kill mature bed bugs hiding there.

 Most post-treatment re-infestation are usually caused by eggs that hatch after treatments.
 With us, you are absolutely safe from that because the steam and heat destroys all the eggs.

 Part #2: Application of Instant Killing pyrethrum based chemical